Contributed by Mason Wells of London-based Bibliothèque.

 This card resembles a vitrine found in a local museum.
 Other cards use flints from different periods of the stone age.
 Each one is perforated either horizontally, vertically or diagonally to reinforce the act of cutting.

-Also by Bibliothèque on Identity Designed: Boskke.
+Elsewhere on Identity Designed: Boskke.

-More branding and identity projects on the Bibliothèque website.
+More identity projects on the Bibliothèque website.